autoplot/documentation/javadoc/org/das2/graph/SpectrogramRenderer.md

-# org.das2.graph.SpectrogramRendererRenderer for spectrograms.
-A setting for rebinning data controls how data is binned into pixel space,
+# org.das2.graph.SpectrogramRenderer

- for example by nearest neighbor or interpolation.
+Renderer for spectrograms.
+A setting for rebinning data controls how data is binned into pixel space, for example by nearest neighbor or interpolation.

-SpectrogramRenderer( org.das2.dataset.DataSetDescriptor dsd, org.das2.graph.DasColorBar colorBar )
+# SpectrogramRenderer( org.das2.dataset.DataSetDescriptor dsd, org.das2.graph.DasColorBar colorBar )

 ***